alisalamatian1/InvestmentTracker/README.md

 I hope it app help others to grow interest about finance and seek to educate themselves about money.

 ### As a user I want to:
+- Make a profile
-- choose an investment plan based on my current situation
+- get an investment suggestion based on my risk toleration
 - Simulating buying stocks, adding stocks to my profile
 - Simulating selling stocks, removing stocks from my profile
-- see the **overall wallet value** of my money
+- Being able to logBack